Gilbert Teodoro: Family

-Teodoro, born in Isabela, is the only child of former Social Security System administrator Gilberto Teodoro Sr. and former Batasang Pambansa member Mercedes Cojuangco-Teodoro.
-He is also the nephew of Eduardo Cojuangco Jr., chairman of San Miguel Corporation.
+Teodoro is the only child of former Social Security System administrator Gilberto Teodoro Sr. and former Batasang Pambansa member Mercedes Cojuangco-Teodoro.
+He is the nephew of Danding Cojuangco, chairman of San Miguel Corporation.

-Teodoro is a second cousin of former president, Benigno "Noynoy" Aquino III, son of former President Corazon Aquino and former Senator Benigno "Ninoy" Aquino Jr. While Teodoro's mother is a first cousin of Aquino's mother, former President Corazon Aquino.
+Teodoro is a second cousin of former president, Benigno Aquino III, son of former President Corazon Aquino and former Senator Ninoy Aquino.
+Teodoro's mother is a first cousin of Aquino's mother, former President Corazon Aquino.
 Both families have always been on different sides of the political fence since the 1960s.
-During the administration of President Ferdinand Marcos, Teodoro's father served as Social Security System administrator while Aquino's father, former senator Benigno Aquino Jr., was a leading opposition leader.
+During the administration of President Ferdinand Marcos, Teodoro's father served as Social Security System administrator, while Aquino's father, former senator Benigno Aquino Jr., was a leading opposition leader.

-Teodoro is married to Monica Prieto with whom he has a son, Jaime Gilberto.
+Teodoro is married to Monica Prieto, with whom he has a son, Jaime Gilberto.

+Citizenship

+Teodoro previously possessed Maltese citizenship and a Maltese passport, which he obtained in 2016 but renounced prior to filing his candidacy for senator in October 2021.
+According to the Department of National Defense spokesperson, Assistant Secretary Arsenio Andolong, Teodoro had disclosed this information to the Bureau of Immigration and the Commission on Elections ahead of the 2022 elections, as well as to the Commission on Appointments prior to his confirmation as Defense Secretary in July 2023.
+Legal experts consulted on the matter stated that if Teodoro indeed renounced his Maltese citizenship, the controversy over dual nationality is irrelevant, given the Philippine constitutional prohibition on dual citizenship for public officials.

 Memberships

-Teodoro, who holds distinct memberships in the Integrated Bar of the Philippines, UP Alumni Association, UP Law Alumni Association, Harvard Alumni Association and the Harvard Law Alumni Association, is also a licensed commercial pilot with a Learjet 31 rating and a Colonel in the Philippine Air Force Reserve.
+Teodoro, who holds distinct memberships in the Integrated Bar of the Philippines, UP Alumni Association, UP Law Alumni Association, Harvard Alumni Association, and the Harvard Law Alumni Association, is also a licensed commercial pilot with a Learjet 31 rating and a Colonel in the Philippine Air Force Reserve.